medeiros/medeiros.github.io/_posts/2020-10-09-Kafka-Core-Concepts.md

 Partition `P1` - in this case, it is Broker 1
 - Kafka Client will ask to Broker `1` for data in the partition `P1`

+For a particular partition, only one Broker can be its Leader at a time.
+There is no scenario where a partition have more than one Leader.

 When some client send data to be written to Kafka, a Partition Leader gets data and is responsible to deliver to one of the Replicas (itself or other replicas).
 When that particular data is in-sync, the partition is called a